Interview with Adwoa K. Buahene, Board Member at PFC

 Being in the not-for-profit sector has allowed me to marry two sides of myself.
 While I was a co-founder of a leadership consulting company, I also was on the VHA board and volunteered with the United Way.
 Giving back to the community is a core part of my personal identity, which had been instilled in me by my mother.
 She ‘encouraged’ (read ‘told’) me to have my first volunteering opportunity at age 12.
 With my initial experience of VP Donor & Community Partnerships, Habitat for Humanity GTA, and now as CEO of TRIEC, I feel like I have brought my passion and my skillset into harmony.

-– As the new Board Chair, share something that our PFC members should know about you.
+– As a new Board Member, share something that our PFC members should know about you.

 On a personal note, I am an avid traveler (though a bit less now with a four-year-old) and an amateur chef (or a really good cook – depending on definition).
 I have always enjoyed adventures and staying active.